decentraland/old-documentation/_posts/documentation/building-scenes/2018-01-03-create-scene.md

 ## scene.xml (static scenes)

 For both static and dynamic scenes, the end result is the same: a tree of entities.
 The root of the tree is always a `<scene>` element.
-XML scenes call out this structure explicitly, Type Script scenes provide the script to build and update this structure.
+XML scenes call out this structure explicitly, TypeScript scenes provide the script to build and update this structure.

 ```xml